Andreas-Froyland/win-media-control/README.md

 # win-media-control

+Node.js package for controlling Windows media playback.
+Works with Spotify, browsers (Chrome, Firefox, Edge), and any other app that integrates with Windows media controls.

-Control Windows media playback programmatically using PowerShell commands.
-Works with any app that supports Windows' System Media Transport Controls (Spotify, Chrome, Firefox, Edge, VLC, and more).
+Uses PowerShell to interact with Windows' System Media Transport Controls API.

-## Features

-- **Control any media app** - Works with Spotify, browsers, media players, etc.
-- **Simple async/await API** - Modern Promise-based interface
-- **Zero dependencies** - Uses built-in Node.js modules
-- **TypeScript support** - Full type definitions included
-- **CLI tool included** - Control media from command line
-- **Debug mode** - Verbose logging for troubleshooting
-- **Smart error handling** - Warns on failures but continues with other apps

-## Requirements

-- **Windows 10/11** - Uses Windows Runtime APIs
-- **Node.js 14+** - ES6 module support required

 ## Installation